-*Understanding the complexities of the knee could help to obtain brief insight into meniscus cartilage replacement options and cost involve in treating torn meniscus, and meniscus transplant surgical operation*
+*Understanding the complexities of the knee could help to obtain brief insight into meniscus cartilage replacement options and cost involve in treating torn meniscus.*

 The knee joint consists of the femur (thigh bone), tibia (shin bone), and the patella (knee cap) as the bone components.
 The tibia and femur are capped by a soft tissue of articular cartilage, and in between these two rests the C-shaped meniscus, acting as a cushion of cartilage for smooth articulation of the bones.
 The meniscal cartilage is hard and rubbery for the purpose of providing stability and shock-absorption to the knee joint.
 In case of injury or damage to the meniscus, the articular cartilage covering the thigh bone and shin bone may start to wear out and cause acute pain and discomfort during movement of the knee.

 There may be various reasons for knee damage due to tear or damage to the meniscus and even due to age.
 As the meniscus is not supplied with any blood circulation, any damage caused due to age or injury, it is unable to repair the damage on its own unlike many other organs or tissues of the body.
 Trauma to the meniscus can take place when the knee is twisted or turned rapidly, while the knee is in the bent position.
 It may also get torn due to lifting heavy weights or athletic activity, sports or due to wearing off as a reason of aging.
 Meniscus tears can be minor, moderate, or severe.